joe-stifler/ifood-campaign-analysis/README.md

 ## Project Overview

-This project aimed to improve the effectiveness of iFood's marketing campaigns by using data analysis and machine learning to better understand our customers.
+This project aimed to improve the effectiveness of iFood's marketing campaigns by using data analysis and machine learning to better understand the customers.
 I focused on segmenting customers into distinct groups, identifying key drivers of campaign response, and building a predictive model to optimize targeting and maximize campaign profit and ROI.
 This project provides a data-driven approach to move beyond 'one-size-fits-all' strategies.
 Dataset source: [here](https://www.kaggle.com/datasets/rodsaldanha/arketing-campaign/data).

 ## Main Accomplishments